ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 7. For each Order in List of Orders :

-	 - Full form Order json from Blob storage _"orders"_ is loaded
+	 - Full form Order json from Blob storage _"gps-orders"_ is loaded

 	 - Ship Units Array is extracted from Order json

-	 - Order Id in the Ship Units is replaced with <consignmentId>, domain name is retained.
+	 - Order Id in the Ship Units is replaced with consignmentId, domain name is retained.

 	 - Ship Units array is passed in HTTP POST request to Function app _"add-order-release-tag"_

-	 - The function adds attribute "tag1" in order release line of the ship unit as Order's original order release Id.
-A new counter is created.
-For each ship unit the counter incremented and set in the following fields -
+	 - In the function, attribute "tag1" is set as Order's original order release Id.
+For each ship unit the an incrementing counter is appended to the following fields -

 	   shipUnit->shipUnitBeanData-> shipUnitXid,shipUnitGid ;